chazkiker2/java-catsanddogs/README.md

 ## Introduction

-This project is used as a sample project to show how to use IntelliJ with GitHub
+This project is used as a sample project to show how to use IntelliJ with GitHub.

 ## Application Results